contentful/contentful.java/README.md

 Proguard
 --------

-The [ProGuard configuration file](proguard-cda.cfg) is used for minifying Android Apps using this SDK.
+The [ProGuard configuration file](proguard-cda.cfg) is used to minify Android Apps using this SDK.

 Usage
 =====